WCRP-CORDEX/ml-benchmark/README.md

 ## Experiments

 The benchmark covers two experiments with different tests focusing on the standard (ESD) and emulation climate downscaling approaches.
-For each region data is obtained from a single RCM driven by two different GCMs, one used both for training and testing (denoted below as `same GCM`) and the other only used to test transferability (denoted as `different GCM`).
+For each region, data is obtained from a single RCM driven by two different GCMs, one used both for training and testing (denoted below as `same GCM`) and the other only used to test transferability (denoted as `different GCM`).

 For both experiments, training is based on perfect (upscaled) predictors from the RCM while test experiments explore both perfect of imperfect (from the driving GCM) predictors.
 Predictands (target for training) correspond to the RCM highres 10km temperature and precipitation output.